-Selection of use cases

-To successfully support transportation planners, researchers, and policy makers, emphasis has been given on the harmonisation of the development of the toolkit.
-With this objective, a series of parameters has been defined: extensibility, interoperability, minimisation of development and operational costs, reliability, and usefulness and user-friendliness of the toolkit. nuMIDAS provided high-level descriptions of the use cases, along with descriptions of problems which need to be addressed in the specific city(ies) and the technical approach to be adopted.
+To this end we identified the services in scope (see also Figure 3).
+For each of them, a detailed overview of the state of the art was provided.
+After the individual analysis, a big picture was prepared to show links among the services and policy instruments.
+This big picture allows us to ensure unity in the produced output.
+Selection of use cases To successfully support transportation planners, researchers, and policy makers, emphasis was put on the harmonisation of the development of the toolkit.
+With this objective, a series of parameters was defined: extensibility, interoperability, minimisation of development and operational costs, reliability, and usefulness and user-friendliness of the toolkit. nuMIDAS provided high-level descriptions of the use cases, along with descriptions of problems which need to be addressed in the specific city(ies) and the technical approach to be adopted.
 In addition, we also provided UML mock-ups giving the visual representation of each use case approach, and capturing the entire process of a tool in combination with the interrelations with the involved actors.
 In order to make the scope of each use case more understandable and tangible, they set the boundaries of the tool, the steps to be followed each time, and the requirements needed to move forward.
-An overview of what steps were followed to identify the use cases are shown in Figure 5 and Figure 6.
+An overview of what steps were followed to identify the use cases are shown in Figure 4.